Føroyamálsdeildin 3.jpg

 Academia Færoensis – The history of our University

 The University of the Faroe Islands was founded in 1965 under the Latin name Academia Færoensis.
-Members of The Faroese Academy of Sciences, formed in 1952, promoted the establishment of a university in the Faroes.
-The efforts of The Faroese Academy of Sciences were directed towards fostering a scholarly and scientific community in the Faroes.
-The Academy’s activities included the publication of the scientific journal Fróðskaparrit and extensive efforts to collect Faroese vocabulary.
+The establishment of the University was driven by the efforts of the Faroese Academy of Sciences, which had been founded in 1952 with the aim of fostering a scholarly and scientific community in the Faroe Islands.
+Among its many contributions, the Academy published the scientific journal Fróðskaparrit and undertook significant efforts to document and preserve the Faroese language.